Maitland

 Educational attainment in Maitland aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 17.7%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.1%).
-Vocational credentials are prominent, with 42.7% of residents aged 15+ holding them - advanced diplomas (11.3%) and certificates (31.4%).
-Educational participation is high at 29.9%, including 11.2% in primary education, 6.6% in secondary education, and 4.1% in tertiary education.
+The area has university qualification rates of 17.7%, which is significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.1%).
+Trade and technical skills are prominent, with 42.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.3% and certificates at 31.4%.

-Educational participation is notably high, with 29.9% of residents currently enrolled in formal education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
 This includes 11.2% in primary education, 6.6% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education